Steve Scargall

 Using Linux Kernel Tiering with Compute Express Link (CXL) Memory

 In this blog post, we will walk through the process of enabling the Linux Kernel Transparent Page Placement (TPP) feature with CXL memory mapped as NUMA nodes using the system-ram namespace.
+This feature allows the kernel to automatically place pages in different types of memory based on their usage patterns.

 Read More